Imman-coder/Schedule-host/README.md

-A repositry to host Files to get a static url for my Schedule App.
+A repositry to host Files to get a static url for [My Schedule App](https://github.com/Imman-coder/My-schedule).